 Note: A great movie about artificial intelligence (especially if you like Siri) is Her.

 A very cool way of approaching artificial intelligence, full of Ray’s usual, visionary ideas and an objective status report on something we’ve been chasing for 70 years.
 Free biology lesson included.
-Recommended read for sure!
+How To Create A Mind is a recommended read for sure!

 What else can you learn from the blinks?